There are currently no products in the cart.

-Professional strength athletes like Matt Minuth usually shoot for a surplus of between 250-500 calories per day.
+Professional strength athletes, like Matt Minuth, who is a world-record-holding powerlifter, usually shoot for a surplus of between 250-500 calories per day.
 That’s plenty of extra calories to pack on mass and small enough of a surplus to limit fat gains during your bulk.
-The goal is gradual weight gain.
-If you’re gaining more than a pound a week, there is a very good chance you’re putting on more than just muscle!
+The goal is gradual weight gain; if you’re gaining a few pounds a week, there is a very good chance you’re putting on more than just muscle!

 Step 3: Figure Out A Macro Split That Works For You

-Once you have tacked on the extra calories to your TDEE, you’re ready to start dividing up your calories amongst your macros.
+Once you’ve tacked on the extra calories to your TDEE, you’re ready to start dividing up your calories between macronutrients.
 While it would be nice if there was one macro split that was best for everyone, it’s not quite that simple.

 Instead, organizations like the NIH have identified a set of ideal ranges for each macronutrient.
-You’ll have to experiment a little within these ranges until you find a split that you like and can stick to.
-As long as you stay within the recommended ranges, you can split up your macros however you would like.
+You may have to experiment a little within these ranges until you find a split that you like and can stick to, but as long as you stay within the recommended ranges, you can ultimately split up your macros however you see fit.

 2,800 x .10 = 280